xmrswapme/swapfe/README.md

 ![Swap History](https://i.imgur.com/D91VzhO.png)

 The swap cli database is very primitive as of now and just displays the SWAP ID and the state the swap finished in.
 As you can see, we conducted three successful swaps.

 ### Find Providers
-We have interpreted the output of the swap command when listing sellers for an arbitrary rendezvous point.
-It pulls in the price, min, max qty, and the seller address to a formatted table and displays it within the web browser.
+We have interpreted the output of the swap command when listing sellers for an arbritary rendezvous point.
+It pulls in the price, min, max qty and the seller address to a formatted table and displays it within the web browser.
 The seller form and results can be seen in the following screenshots:

 ![Seller Form](https://i.imgur.com/zCy4th5.png)